 In general, Vortex Meter performance is influenced by

 - corrosion of upstream piping

-- sheddar bar geometry change due to erosion or wax deposits
+- sheddar bar geometry changes due to erosion or wax deposits

 - positional changes of sheddar bar when improperly secured